plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ### Common issues

 - TBC bank provides SSL certificate in **.p12** format, we need it in .pem format, to transform use command: `openssl pkcs12 -in *.p12 -out tbcpay.pem`

-**!** Move cert directory somewhere non public as a security meassure.
+- Move cert directory somewhere non public as a security meassure.
+Give it correct permissions so that php can read it.